| CAMELot sample session

 Table 2:

-Format of CAMELot Generated AVS Field Files |
+Format of CAMELot Generated AVS Field Files | For example, if the filename

 for the periodic configuration is